Find a centre near you... FIND HELP EMAIL US

 Burlington

-Family Peer Supporters: Chrystal and Kristin
+Peer Support Facilitators: Brenda, Chrystal and Kristin

 Chrystal is a mom of two boys with disabilities and found her experience as a recipient of peer support was a lifeline.
 Her journey in the child and youth mental health and addictions sector began when she was a child as her own family of origin was significantly impacted by mental health challenges and addictions.
 She found that as a recipient of peer support, talking to others going through similar experiences was a game-changer and gave her hope when she felt like things were hopeless.
 “It was like a breath of fresh air knowing that if others could make it through tough times, so could I”.
 Chrystal wanted to give back and became a Peer Support Chapter Leader & Family Peer Supporter for Burlington PCMH this past year.
 She is also a Family Advisory Council member with the Knowledge Institute of Child and Youth Mental Health and Addictions.
 Chrystal has recently been training with a local Urban Indigenous organization, Grandmother’s Voice, for Indigenous Wisdom In Trauma Recovery.
 Additionally, she is involved in building a non-profit organization, All Abilities Allstars, whose goal is to create supportive spaces for people of all abilities and their support networks, fostering inclusivity and giving them opportunities to showcase their abilities.
 She is passionate about improving access to services, reducing stigma, and promoting holistic approaches to treatment and support.